-Additionally, parents must have a choice of early learning service type that best suits their work/family life needs, while also achieving affordability and educational outcomes.
+Additionally, parents must have a choice of early learning service type that best suits their work/family life needs.

-Australia currently has over 10,000 early learning services delivering preschool (kindergarten) programs nation-wide, with over 60% (over 6,800 services) of these programs being delivered by long day care centres18 (non-government centre-based day services).
+Australia currently has over 10,000 early learning services delivering preschool (kindergarten) programs nation-wide, with over 60% (over 6,800 services) of these programs being delivered by long day care centres13 (non-government centre-based day services).